-- for the first year we have in place 15-25 trainees (currently 23 but all may not pass requirements of attendance and grades) and two supervisors as well as the Employment Training coordinator. - For the second and future years we expect to put in place 10-15 trainees in the second year of apprenticeship and 5 to 10 labourers to build housing with manager and supervisor.
+- for the first year we have in place 12-20 (up to 25) trainees (currently 23 but all may not pass requirements of attendance and grades) and two supervisors as well as a full-time Boreal Home Builder Training coordinator who will be enhanced by this Futures program and - for 2020-2021 we expect to have 8 to 15 trainees in the second year of apprenticeship and 5 to 10 labourers who graduated the Boreal Home builders program but did not pass the Apprenticeship Challenge test to build housing with manager and supervisor.
+As well new applicants will apply and become part of the program.
+From 2018-2023 Mino Bimaadiziwin will have funding for training students in the trades to ensure this program has paid trainees and sufficient trades people are available.